-Quick Start
+Quick Start - Flashing an LED

 It is strongly recommended that you read the first few chapters of this manual before using the PICAXE system.
 However if you cannot wait to get going, this quick start guide provides a summary of the information explained in much more detail later in this manual!